tommardh/scope360-site-se/3dimensions.md

 It is the connection of JIRA issues to these dimensions that identifies a scope that can be visualized in Scope360°.

 The dimensions can be implemented in JIRA in different ways and usually some of them already exist.
 Scope360° does not depend on the dimensions being set in a special way in JIRA.
+See [Dimensions View](/views/dimensions.html) for en example of dimensions.